muhtashimshahrier/muhtashimshahrier.github.io/_pages/about.md

 ---

 I’m a Civil Engineering graduate from the Bangladesh University of Engineering and Technology (BUET), where I majored in Transportation and minored in Structural Engineering.
 My interests lie at the intersection of machine learning, uncertainty modeling, and transportation systems, particularly in data-driven approaches for improving mobility in complex urban environments.
 I’m drawn to transportation because of its interdisciplinary nature — blending engineering, planning, economics, and human behavior.
 I believe thoughtful research can create real impact, and I’m driven by the goal of contributing meaningfully to solving complex, real-world challenges.
-I’m especially interested in how intelligent systems can enable resilient, equitable, and efficient urban transport, even under conditions of demand and travel time uncertainty.
+I’m specially interested in how intelligent systems can enable resilient, equitable, and efficient urban transport under uncertainty.

 ---